 Norfolk Eating Disorders Association was established in 1979 and became a registered charity in 1991.
 We relaunched as Eating Matters in 2012.
-We currently have a team of 15 counsellors and therapists and a two-person admin and management team.
+We currently have a team of 19 counsellors and therapists and a three-person admin and management team.
 We also have a number of trainee counsellors and volunteers.
 Norwich is our base, but we also have counsellors working in West Norfolk, North Norfolk and the Great Yarmouth and Waveney area.

 You can call us

 or use the

 Eating Matters fully recognises the contribution it can make to protecting children, young people and adults from harm and supporting and promoting the welfare of all our service users and people with whom we come into contact.
 Our organisation promotes an ethos whereby our service users feel secure, are encouraged to talk, are listened to and are safe.
 Children and adults should be able to talk freely to any member of staff, volunteer or regular visitor to our organisation if they are worried or concerned about something.
 All information is confidential.
 However, if there is a safeguarding or child protection concern we share information with other agencies, namely the Police or Children’s Services.
 If we are unsure whether to make a referral, we seek a professional consultation with Norfolk Multi-Agency Safeguarding Hub (MASH).
 In order to do this, we ask the consent of a parent or carer, unless to do so would place the child at further risk of harm.
 We work in partnership and try to establish effective working relationships with parents and carers, as well as colleagues from other agencies and organisations.